 Transport yourself to Latin America with these Dulce de Leche Brownies.
 The basic chocolate dessert stepped its game up with this caramel-like delight.
 The milky, sugary goodness of dulche de leche is to die for!

-I’ve discovered something new that is sooooo good it should get its’ own food group.
-How have I missed out for so long!
-Dulce de leche is a caramel like sauce that is fun to have around for pouring over ice cream or for anything you might top with a caramel sauce.
-What’s the difference between caramel sauce and dulce de leche?
-Caramel has butter, dulce de leche is just milk and sugar that’s cooked very slowly.
+I’ve discovered something new that’s so good it should get its’ own food group.
+How have I missed out for so long on this amazing topping!
+Dulce de leche is a caramel like sauce that is a must to have on hand to drizzle over ice cream or make into dulce de leche brownies.
+It’s very popular in Latin America, and actually translates into “candy of milk”.

 How do you make dulce de leche:

-Combined with these rich chocolate brownies, you have an amazing dessert.
-So if you’ve been living on some remote island and don’t know about dulce de leche, pick up a jar next time you are on the peanut butter aisle and enjoy this caramel like topping.
+When you combine dulce de leche with a rich chocolate brownie, you get an amazing dessert.
+So if you’ve been living on some remote island and don’t know about dulce de leche, pick up a jar next time you are on the peanut butter aisle and enjoy these easy dulce de leche brownies.